 Pushing Movement Pattern

-Pushing is one of the important movement patterns to concentrate on when it comes to functional training.
+Pushing is one of the most important functional training movements to concentrate on when it comes to functional training.
 Using the upper body muscles normally, this movement includes pushing a weight or resistance away from the body.
 Push-ups, overhead presses, and the chest press are examples of exercises that fit within this category.
 Targeting the chest, shoulders, and triceps, these exercises are excellent for building upper body strength.
 They also help with posture and stability.

 Vertical Pushing Exercises